 The same is true for high-end processors.
 If you're not going to do video editing or 3D modeling, you don't need a high-end processor, and having one won't improve your laptop experience.
 If those demanding tasks are part of your daily business, a Core i7 will be well worth the money.

 - Luxury CPUs: If you gave yourself an unlimited budget for business laptops, you may encounter a few that feature the Intel Xeon.
 The Intel Xeon is only necessary for professionals who regularly do hardcore business analytics, vector-based processing, and other highly intensive data science and analytics tasks.
 If all those terms sound like Greek to you, you don't need an Intel Xeon.
 If an i7 is a fancy pickup truck, an Intel Xeon is a high-end sports car, like an Aston Martin or a Porsche.
 There's a very small population for whom buying a sports car is a financially sound decision, and the same is true for a luxury laptop with an Intel Xeon.

 Memory and storage

-Here's how to figure out if the laptop you're looking at has enough memory and storage for business use:
+Here's how to figure out if the laptop you're looking at has enough memory and storage for your business use:

 The last major spec you should consider before making your final decision is battery life.
-Battery life is a nonissue for some business owners and a huge deal breaker for others, and only you know how often you'll be using your laptop without access to power.
+Battery life is a nonissue for some business owners and a huge dealbreaker for others, and only you know how often you'll be using your laptop without access to power.

 Some laptop manufacturers make add-on batteries for an additional cost.
 While these extended-life batteries can massively improve the battery life of a work laptop, they also add considerable weight to the machine, so make sure you consider combined weight if you opt for an extra battery pack.